paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 ## § 290m–6.
 Reimbursement for goods and services provided by the United States to the United Nations
 **(a) Requirement to obtain reimbursement**

-(1) **In general** — Except as provided in paragraph (2), the President shall seek and obtain in a timely fashion a commitment from the United Nations to provide reimbursement to the United States from the United Nations whenever the United States Government furnishes assistance pursuant to the provisions of law described in subsection (c) of this section—
+(1) **In general** — Except as provided in paragraph (2), the President shall seek and obtain in a timely fashion a commitment from the United Nations to provide reimbursement to the United States from the United Nations whenever the United States Government furnishes assistance pursuant to the provisions of law described in subsection (c)—

   (A) to the United Nations when the assistance is designed to facilitate or assist in carrying out an assessed peacekeeping operation;